blbadger/blbadger.github.io/henon-map.md

 ```

-### A semicontinuous iteration of the Henon map reveals period doubling

 If iterate (3) with $a=0.1, b = 0.03, \Delta t = 0.047 $, the following map is produced:
 ![t=0.05 map]({{https://blbadger.github.io}}/logistic_map/henon_logistic.jpg)